CrowdStrike/foundry-sample-insider-threat/README.md

 ### Foundry capabilities used

 * **API-Integration.** Used to connect to Workday API to get leaving employee data.
-* **Workflow templates.** Workflow to execute API-Integrations to get leaving employees data from Workday and add employees to Identity Protection watchlist.
+* **Workflow templates.** Workflow to execute API-Integrations to get leaving employees data from Workday and add/remove employees to/from Identity Protection watchlist.

 ### Directory structure